mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ## Generic Classes

-Generic classes support defining classes whose members have specific types that are specified by using code.
+Generic classes support defining classes whose members have specific types that are specified by code that creates instances of the class.
 For example:

 ```ts